KRproject-tech/Movie2snapshot/README.md

 # Movie2snapshot
-Snapshot generation from an MP4 movie by MATLAB.
+Snapshot generation from an MP4 movie with a time stamp by MATLAB.

 **Communication**